CMSgov/dpc-static-site/src/_pages/api-documentation.md

 To complete these steps you'll need to:

-- Sign up for the DPC Sandbox
+- Sign up for the DPC Sandbox.
-- Use a [command-line interface](https://github.com/resources/articles/what-is-a-cli) (e.g., Terminal)
+- Use cURL and openssl with a [command-line interface](https://github.com/resources/articles/what-is-a-cli).
-- Create cryptographic key pairs
+- Create cryptographic key pairs.
-- Construct and interpret JSON
+- Construct and interpret JSON.
-- Understand date formats, including ISO
+- Understand ISO-8601 date format.

+## Reference
+DPC uses <a href="https://www.hl7.org/fhir/overview.html" target="_blank">Fast Healthcare Interoperability Resources (FHIR)</a>, which introduces unique terminology and commands.